 Notes: Shaded areas represent 95% confidence intervals.
 These graphs have been obtained using 10°C-wide temperature bins (and their 21 lags) to capture non-linearities in the response of COVID-19 to the weather.
 These bins take the value of 1 (and 0 otherwise) if the temperature on the specified day falls within a specific range, e.g. either “<0°C”, “0-10°C”, “10-20°C”, “20-30°C” or “>30°C” in the case of average temperatures.
 The regressions used to obtain the graphs for average temperature (in green) controls for area-by-week fixed effects and country-by-day fixed effects.
 The other two graphs (maximum temperatures in red, and minimum temperatures in blue) display results from one regression using the same controls.
 This regression includes two sets of temperature parameters (for minimum and maximum temperatures).
 Standard errors are clustered at country level, except for the estimates for China, where standard errors are clustered at the level of areas.

 We find a difference in the surge of new COVID-19 cases between colder and warmer days.
 Effects seem to be driven by maximum temperatures.
 In supplementary material 3, we linearize the impacts displayed in Figure 2 to increase precision and calculate marginal effects.
-Globally, we find that a 22-day exposure to cooler temperatures by 1°C leads to an absolute increase in the daily growth rate of total cases of 1.0% [0.7 – 1.3%].
-Absolute effects are similar between China, at 0.9% [0.01 – 1.9%], and the rest of the world, at 0.8% [0.4 – 1.1%].
-In our sample, the average growth rate of new cases so far is 8.0%, so the influence of cold weather as a risk factor is sizeable (an increase of 12.5% of the sample average for 1°C lower).
+Globally, we find that a 22-day exposure to cooler temperatures by 1°C leads to an increase in the daily growth rate of total cases by 1.0 percentage point [0.7 – 1.3].
+Effects are similar for Chinese confirmed cases , at 0.9 percentage points [0.01 – 1.9], and all confirmed cases outside of China at 0.8 percentage points [0.4 – 1.1].
+Given that in our sample, the average daily growth rate of new cases so far is 8%, the influence of cold weather as a risk factor is sizeable (an increase of the sample average daily growth rate by 12.5% 1°C cooler temperatures).

 We conducted several robustness checks in the supplementary material 3.
 [HUMIDITY AND PRECIPITATIONS].
 We check how important the fixed effects are to avoid mis-identifying the impact of the weather on COVID-19.
 Taking out the fixed effects lead to attenuated results, possibly because the virus is spreading while temperatures are increasing.
 We check whether the length of the window period has an impact on the results.
 The effects increase with the number of lags, and then remain stable after 21 lags.
 We also look at the impact of the weather on the early spread of the disease in new areas, as well as before and after within-country movement restrictions were introduced.
 We find that, in the early stages, before strong policy intervention, the weather is likely to have played a similar role in how fast the disease spread.
 As we get more data about the pandemic, it should be possible to refine these estimates.